tofetpuzo/MERN/project 3/project3.md

-The DELETE request was executed successfully using the id produced by Postman.
+The DELETE request was executed successfully using the id assigned by Postman.